vippsas/vipps-developers/vipps-test-environment.md

   but it may no always be possible.
   In practice this is extremely rare.
 - Push alerts may be unavailable or unstable.
-To see payment requests: Open Vipps and manually go to the "Betalinger" (in English: "Payments") at the bottom of the main screen.
+To see payment requests: Open Vipps and manually go to the "Betalinger" (i.e., *Payments*) at the bottom of the main screen.
   The background for this: The app id for the test and production apps are the same, and we are not able to distinguish between the apps when sending push messages.
-- Payment of invoices, both for Vipps Regninger and Vipps Faktura
+- Payment of invoices, both for _Vipps Regninger_ and _Vipps Faktura_
 - Limited support for testing card statuses that require connections our PSP
 - Limited support for looking up customer information in [KAR](https://www.bits.no/en/bank/konto-og-adresseringsregister-kar/), etc